burnedpopcorn/Pizza-Tower-19Plus-Decompilation/README.md

 This Decomp works, but still needs work internally (organization)

+> [!IMPORTANT]
+> The FMOD API for Windows (or whatever platform you're on) is required for successful compilation
+>
+> Unless you remove the pre and post build .bat files, but you won't have sound

 GameMaker Version Used: 2023.11, but I personally use 2024.2

 ## Current Progress